 With secured and unsecured cards, you'll want to consider the total cost of having the card, including the annual fees.
 Depending on the offer you qualify for, the Destiny® Mastercard® will have either:

 - A $75 annual fee the first year and a $99 annual fee after that

 If you get the card with the first offer and keep it for two years, your total cost will be $174.
 The second offer will cost you $118 over two years.

-Looking at two other cards also geared to customers trying to build or rebuild credit, The OpenSky® Secured Visa® Credit Card has a $35 annual fee and the Discover it® Secured card doesn't have any annual fee.
-While both these cards require a minimum $200 security deposit to open your account (more if you want a credit limit above $200), you can get that money back later.
+Looking at another card geared to customers trying to build or rebuild credit, The OpenSky® Secured Visa® Credit Card has a $35 annual fee.
+While this card requires a minimum $200 security deposit to open your account (more if you want a credit limit above $200), you can get that money back later.

 If you don't want to tie up your money in a deposit, an unsecured card may be a better option.
 But if you can afford a security deposit, a secured card with no or a low annual fee may provide the most savings in the long run.
 Once you have good credit, you may also be able to qualify for many unsecured cards that don't have annual fees.

 Reports to All Three Credit Bureaus, Helping You Build Credit

 One reason to open a credit card when you have poor credit is to help build credit.
 Paying your bill on time and only using a small portion of your credit limit can show responsible use.
 But you'll also need your card issuer to report your account to the national credit bureaus, which create your credit reports.